hazelcast/hazelcast/README.md

 // create a Jet node
 JetInstance jet = Jet.newJetInstance(config);

-// create a distributed map and put some data IMap<Integer, String> lines = jet.getMap("bookLines");
+// create a distributed map, we will put some data to stream later on IMap<Integer, String> lines = jet.getMap("bookLines");

 Pipeline p = Pipeline.create();